DETAILED ACTION

 Claims 1-2, 4-5, 7-10, and 19 are provisionally rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-9, 12-13, and 16 of copending Application No. 18043116 (reference application).
 Although the claims at issue are not identical, they are not patentably distinct from each other.

 The reference application claims 980 MPa-grade ultra-low-carbon martensitic-retained austenitic ultra-high-hole-expandability steel (claims 1-8, 12-13).
-The instantly claimed steel comprises retained austenite (instant claim 7), and the 0.03-0.10% C of instant claim 1 encompasses the 0.03%-0.06% C of the reference application (claim 1); therefore, the 980 MPa-grade ultra-low-carbon martensitic-retained austenitic ultra-high-hole-expandability steel is a low carbon martensitic high hole expansion steel.
+The instantly claimed steel comprises retained austenite (instant claim 7), and the 0.03-0.10% C of instant claim 1 encompasses the 0.03%-0.06% C of the reference application (claim 1); therefore, the 980 MPa-grade ultra-low-carbon martensitic-retained austenitic ultra-high-hole-expandability steel, claimed in the reference application, is a low carbon martensitic high hole expansion steel.
 Reference application claims amounts of C, Si, Mn, P, S, Al, N, Mo, Ti, O, and Fe (claims 1, 3-9) of instant claims 1-2 (both alternatives), and 5 (alternative (1)).
 The composition claimed in reference application (claim 1) closely approaches the composition of alternative (2) of instant claim 5.
 Reference application claims a yield strength of

 ≥